 A fee set either by a statute or a court that covers your legal costs.
 Sometimes it’s a percentage of your earnings in a case or a flat rate.
 Statutory fees are common in bankruptcy or inheritance cases.

-The most straight-forward way to pay legal fees is out of pocket.
-But that’s not always a possibility, especially if you weren’t expecting to need a lawyer.
+The most straightforward way to pay legal fees is out of pocket.
+But that’s not always possible, especially if you didn’t expect to need a lawyer.
 In those situations, you might want to consider one of the following options.

 Personal line of credit

-Contingency fees are generally not available for divorce cases, small settlements, criminal or child custody cases.
+Contingency fees are generally not available for divorce cases, small settlements, criminal cases or child custody cases.

 Awards of attorneys’ fees